BSkyB signs deal with Twitter to show Champions League clips

-LONDON Britain's dominant pay-TV provider BSkyB has struck a deal with social networking site Twitter to show clips from European Champions League soccer matches to help promote its new contract-free online service.
+LONDON Britain's dominant pay-TV provider BSkyB has struck a deal with social networking site Twitter to show clips from European Champions League football matches to help promote its new contract-free online service.

 The clips will be fed through Twitter's promoted Tweets via cross-platform service Grabyo Studio.
 They will help to drive additional advertising and sponsorship revenues for the social media network ahead of its highly anticipated initial public offering in New York.